mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length/index.md

 - Focus on the number of items and not actual subsequence.
 - Once I found a solution through linear search, then maybe I can build on top of it and go with a binary search instead to optimize.

 - What makes it counter-intuitive is to figure out how a bigger subsequence is replaced with a smaller subsequnce.
 Example from [80, 81, 82, 1, 2, 3, 4], how to replace the current [80,81,82] with [1,2,3,4] which is really the heart of it.
-The idea is to sort of zip-merge together all sequences knowing that any number that's bigger than the current biggest will enlarge the sequence for the current longest.
+The idea is to zip-merge together all sequences in an increasing order knowing that any number that's bigger than the current biggest will enlarge the sequence for the current longest.

 #### Time Complexity
 - for loop: O(n)
-    - search and find: `O(log n)` -- Assuming you're using 'binary search'.
+    - search and find: `O(log n)` -- Assuming you're using 'binary search'

 = Total: `O(n * log n)`

 #### Memory Complexity
 `O(n)`

 ## Other Questions that use LIS:
-[Russian Doll - Envelopes](https://leetcode.com/problems/russian-doll-envelopes/).
-I plan on posting about it next.
+See my post on [How many envelopes can you fit into another](http://mfaani/posts/interviewing/challenges/how-many-envelopes-can-you-fit-into-another/) a.k.a the Russian Doll Envelope question.

 ## Acknowledgements